Using Spring Boot Actuators with Apps Manager

 This document describes how to view and manage app information from Spring Boot Actuator in Apps Manager.

-The Apps Manager integration with Spring Boot Actuator requires the following:
+The Apps Manager integration with Spring Boot Actuator requires:

 Completing the procedures in Configure Spring Boot Actuator Endpoints for Apps Manager.